Contract for Deed Template, Free Download 2026

 Buyer and Seller Identification

 Include the full legal names and addresses of the buyer (purchaser/vendee) and seller (vendor).
-Clearly state that the seller retains legal title to the property until the purchase price is paid in full, at which point the seller will deliver a warranty deed to the buyer.
+Clearly state that the seller retains legal title to the property until the purchase price is paid in full, at which point the seller will deliver a full title deed form to the buyer.

 Property Description and Purchase Price